 PART 4: HOW TO SUBMIT MATERIALS

 You can provide your information in two ways.
 Either use the fields in the online form or include a link to materials stored in the cloud (like Dropbox, Google Drive, Vimeo, etc.).
-Streaming files are fine!
-You can also send information as attachments in an email.
+If sending links to cloud documents, please ensure they do not expire, and provide passwords if applicable.
+You can also send information as attachments in an email, but please be mindful of file sizes.
+We recommend delivering in well-known and multi-platform formats such as PDF, Word, Excel, JPEG, PNG, or Quicktime movie files (e.g. Apple Number spreadsheets can be exported as Excel).

 - Applications will be reviewed by a selection committee that is comprised of members of the NFB BC & Yukon Studio and previous FAP recipients.